 Whether you’ve been rearranging a room, moving some artwork on the walls, or you’ve had some kind of incredibly unfortunate accident, there’s a good chance that the walls of your home are going to develop a few holes here and there.

 Most of the time they’re harmless enough but they’re certainly no fun to look at.
-Learning how to patch up these kinds of things are going to make your home a far more pleasant place and it’s actually one of the easiest DIY jobs there is.
+Learning how to patch up these kinds of things will make your home a far more pleasant place and it’s actually one of the most straightforward DIY jobs there is.

 This is a collaborative post*